 - What works: Most people fulfill this requirement with two semesters of Anatomy and Physiology (A&P).

 - Note: Both semesters have to have a lab attached.
-We offer online Anatomy and Physiology I and II courses here at the Institute that will fulfill the requirement.
+We offer online Anatomy and Physiology 1 and 2 courses here at the Institute that will fulfill the requirement.
 They are undergraduate-level courses with online labs.